-Brown rice mujadara tastes amazing – as long as you remember to add plenty of onions and don’t skimp on the oil.
+Mujadara tastes amazing, as long as you remember to add plenty of onions and don’t skimp on the oil.

 The mujadara of my childhood

 As a young kid growing up in Israel, I ate a lot of mujadara.
-But being from an Ashkenazi Jewish family of European descent, the mujadara I ate as a kid was by no means authentic.
-Rather, it came from a box.
+But being from an Ashkenazi Jewish family of European descent, the dish I ate as a kid was by no means authentic.
+Rather, it came from a box. 😲

-Nonetheless, the boxed mujadara was delicious, at least to a child’s palate.
-But it lacked the most important parts of the authentic dish – lots of fried onions, and lots of oil.
-The instructions, attempting to keep the dish low fat, were to add a ridiculous amount of oil – a tablespoon or two.
+Nonetheless, the boxed concoction was delicious, at least to a child’s palate.
+But it lacked the most important parts of the authentic dish – lots of freshly fried onions, and lots of oil.
+The instructions, attempting to keep the dish low-fat, were to add a ridiculous amount of oil – a tablespoon or two.